creditkarma/thrift-server/packages/thrift-client/README.md

 Notice the optional context parameter.
 All service client methods can take an optional context parameter.
 This context refers to the request options for Request library (CoreOptions).
 These options will be deep merged with any default options (passed in on instantiation) before sending a service request.
 This context can be used to do useful things like tracing or authentication.
 Usually this will be used for changing headers on a per-request basis.

-Related to context you will notice that our Thrift service client is a generic `Calculator.Client<CoreOptions>`.
-This type parameter refers to the type of the context, here the `CoreOptions` interface from the Request library.
+Related to context you will notice that our Thrift service client is a generic `Calculator.Client<ThriftContext<CoreOptions>>`.
+This type parameter refers to the type of the context, here the `ThriftContext<CoreOptions>` which extends the options interface from the Request library.

 ```typescript
 import {